Skip to main content

 1

-Consider the role of seeds and spores in plant survival.
-Seeds and spores can remain dormant for extended periods, allowing plants to survive adverse conditions until the environment becomes favorable again.
+Analyze the role of seed dispersal and dormancy.
+Seeds can remain dormant for extended periods, allowing them to survive unfavorable conditions until the environment becomes suitable for growth.
+This ability to 'wait out' adverse conditions could have been crucial during a mass extinction event.

 Video duration: